mdtux89/StudentAssistant/README.md

 TODO List:

-- Fix: don't save data when using android back button instead of action bar
 - Dynamically create and remove new category
 - Some sort of weighted average for learning feature
 - Charts of study trend